Beyond Meritocracy

 Solidarity as practice, not slogan

-Solidarity must be practiced – in propaganda, in education, and in the daily functioning of our organizations.
-This means learning to explain how meritocratic reasoning structures class exploitation across domains, so that workers can recognize it and resist it.
-It means treating anti-chauvinism work as a direct consequence of class analysis – which is what it is, once "class" is defined broadly enough.
-And it means accepting that unity is hard work – that it requires honestly confronting the material interests many workers have in maintaining aspects of class rule, instead of pretending those interests away.
+Solidarity must be practiced — in propaganda, in education, and in the daily functioning of our organizations.
+This means treating anti-chauvinism work as a direct consequence of class analysis — which is what it is, once "class" is defined broadly enough.
+And it means accepting that unity is hard work — that it requires honestly confronting the material interests many workers have in maintaining aspects of class rule, instead of pretending those interests away.
+The pattern-recognition and cross-domain work described in section 4 is part of this practice, not a separate educational program.

 We must also learn to engage with the existing ecosystem of social movements and NGOs, however imperfect.[48]
 Much of the practical agitation, political education, and solidarity work is already being done — inconsistently, often in liberal frameworks, frequently captured by professional activists with conflicting incentives.
 But the alternative to engaging with this messy reality is the sectarian purity that has left us marginal for decades.

 This engagement has to be clear-eyed, though.
-The professionalization of social movements is not just a strategic problem – it is itself a form of class rule.
-The credentialed NGO professional who controls access to resources, who claims authority over strategy on the basis of expertise, who derives income and status from an intermediary position between funders and "beneficiaries," is exercising power over others without meaningful reciprocity, which is a class relation by the definition proposed above.
-The same meritocratic reasoning operates throughout: the expert's judgment validates the compromise, the compromise validates the expert's position, and anyone who objects is dismissed as unrealistic or sectarian.
-Organizational dysfunction in NGOs (the narrowing of scope to satisfy funders, the substitution of single-issue campaigns for systemic challenges, the silencing of internal dissent) tends to be discussed as though it were a problem of bad strategy or insufficient radicalism.
-But these are better understood as consequences of the class interests of the people who run them: their careers depend on the continuation of the problem they claim to address, their authority depends on the claimed incapacity of the people they serve, and their material position depends on the funding relationships that constrain their politics.
-Any serious engagement with this ecosystem therefore has to grapple with the material interests of NGO staff in maintaining things as they are – not just their politics – because those interests will resist democratization, rotation, and de-skilling for the same reasons that any other form of class privilege is defended.
+The professionalization of social movements is itself a form of class rule: the credentialed NGO professional who derives income and status from an intermediary position between funders and "beneficiaries" is exercising power over others without meaningful reciprocity, which is a class relation by the definition proposed above.
+The companion essay "What to Do About NGOs" develops this in full — the funding mechanisms, the advocacy/mobilizing/organizing distinction, concrete cases.
+What matters here is the consequence: any serious engagement with this ecosystem has to grapple with the material interests of NGO staff in maintaining things as they are, because those interests will resist democratization, rotation, and de-skilling for the same reasons that any other form of class privilege is defended.

 Precedents